yikster/py-dreambooth/README.md

  ## 🚀 Quick Start
 - - -
 * Prepare about 10-20 high-quality solo selfie photos (jpg or png) and put them in a specific directory.
 * Please run on a machine with a GPU of 16GB or more.
+(If you're fine-tuning *SDXL*, you'll need 24GB of VRAM.)
 ```python
 from py_dreambooth.dataset import LocalDataset
 from py_dreambooth.model import SdDreamboothModel